smungroo17/NaturalSelection/README.md

 	- 	Every day, a certain amount of food appears in the environment (food represented as small purple circles) at random positions.
 The food from the previous day disappears.

-	- 	If a creature is located at a distance of < 5px (calculated using euclidean distance) from a food source, it can direcly go and eat it (the food disappears from the environment).
+	- 	If a creature is located at a distance of < 10 (calculated using euclidean distance from coords) from a food source, it can direcly go and eat it (the food disappears from the environment).
 This was put in place since the chances of a creature and food being at the same exact coordinates is practically 0. (x, y coords are doubles).

 	- 	When a creature eats a food, its size increases (radius of ball increases).
 However, its size comes back to normal the next day

+	-	If a creature eats:
+				0 unit of food -> it dies
+				1 unit of food -> it survives to the next day
+				2 units of food -> it survives to the next day and creates a copy of itself

 Some formulas (mostly from https://www.youtube.com/channel/UCKzJFdi57J53Vr_BkTfN3uQ):